Tech Career Path2026 Tech Layoffs: Which Jobs Are at Risk and Which Are Safe?

 Soft skills have become more important.
 Companies that laid off technical employees kept those who excel at communicating with clients and translating technical requirements for management.
 The ability to explain, persuade, and lead a team — these skills can't be automated.
 Learn about the most important soft skills for developers.

-The Situation in the Arab Region
+What Is the Situation in the Arab Region?

 Layoffs aren't confined to Silicon Valley.
 Tech companies in Dubai, Riyadh, and Cairo have started following the same pattern — reducing support and management teams while hiring AI and security specialists instead.